5pirit5eal/vertex-ai-custom-training-boilerplate/README.md

 Example on how to use vertex ai custom training for a pytorch model.
 Based on <https://cloud.google.com/vertex-ai/docs/training/containers-overview#how_training_with_containers_works> and <https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/training/pytorch-text-sentiment-classification-custom-train-deploy.ipynb>.

+### Prerequisites

+Be sure to have done the following before attempting to use this example:

+1. Setup a google cloud account, billing and project
+2. Ensure the correct APIs are enabled (e.g. vertex ai)
+3. Install `gcloud` CLI
+4. Create Application Default Credentials with `gcloud auth application-default login`

 ### Package layout

 You can structure your training application in any way you like.
 However, the [following structure](https://cloud.google.com/vertex-ai/docs/training/create-python-pre-built-container#structure) is commonly used in Vertex AI samples, and having your project organized similarly can make it easier for you to follow the samples.